sugarlabs/sugar-docs/src/gtk3-porting-examples/Implode.md

-This page is being performed while I'm porting Implode Activity to Gtk3.
+This page is being performed while I'm porting Implode Activity to GTK+ 3.

 There is a [ticket](http://bugs.sugarlabs.org/ticket/3715) with some useful information that I'm using on the porting and to keep tracking